stijn-dejongh/ars-rethorica/manuscript/book1chapter15.md

 be acquitted, whereas, if he is not on his oath, he will probably be condemned; (3) there is less risk in leaving the decision to the dicasts, who can be trusted.

-[^^14_15]: Born atBorn at Colophon in Asia Minor , he migrated to Elea in Italy , where he founded the Eleatic school of philosophy.
+[^^14_15]: Born at Colophon in Asia Minor , he migrated to Elea in Italy , where he founded the Eleatic school of philosophy.

-[^^14_16]: The defence in such cases is: (1) that theThe defence in such cases is: (1) that the previous oath was taken as a result of fraud or compulsion; (2) that you did not mean what you said.
+[^^14_16]: The defence in such cases is: (1) that the previous oath was taken as a result of fraud or compulsion; (2) that you did not mean what you said.